 There are three models of the Tacoma that wear the TRD badging.
 These three are TRD Sport, TRD Off-Road, and TRD Pro.
-All three of these versions of the Tacoma bring you the power offered from the 3.5-liter V6 engine and can be mated to a six-speed manual transmission if that’s what you would like to use to shift gears.
+All three of these versions of the Tacoma bring you the power offered by the 3.5-liter V6 engine and can be mated to a six-speed manual transmission if that’s what you would like to use to shift gears.

 Looking at these three trims, we see: